InfuseAI/primehub-site/docs/deploy-index.md

 </div>
 <br>

 **PrimeHub Deploy** is a standalone **Model Deployment** edition from **PrimeHub Enterprise** edition.
-It incorporates **Models** feature intact and certain administration features from PrimeHub Enterprise edition that administrators can manage resources and group privileges to deployments.
+It incorporates **Deployments** feature intact and certain administration features from PrimeHub Enterprise edition that administrators can manage resources and group privileges to deployments.

 ## User Portal